 Description of Research Expertise:

 This laboratory is devoted to understanding how basic mechanisms of DNA repair impact cancer etiology and response to targeted therapies.
 As a focal point to interrogate these interrelationships, we are devoted to the elucidation of BRCA1- and BRCA2- dependent homologous recombination DNA repair mechanisms and their roles in breast and ovarian cancer susceptibility.
 We have more recently developed an additional focus on cancer associated telomere length maintenance mechanisms that rely on a specialized form of homologous recombination.
+Additionally, we have developed new insights into how DNA damage responses activate inflammatory cytokine signaling networks that influence immune responses to cancer.
 We utilize a myriad of approaches to investigate these areas, which include biochemistry, structural biology, cell biology, and genetically engineered mouse models.

 Key words: BRCA1, BRCA2, ATM, Ubiquitin, DNA repair, Homologous Recombination, Telomeres, Chromatin, Epigenetics, Breast Cancer, Ovarian Cancer, cytokines, immune therapy.